nicolasalliaume/shopify-cli/README.md

 Example: `$ shopify-cli themes sync 231761231 1127862138 templates/cart.liquid templates/404.liquid assets/main.js`

 ## Theme Kit integration
-[!Theme kit](https://shopify.github.io/themekit/) is a cross-platform tool for building Shopify Themes.
+[Theme kit](https://shopify.github.io/themekit/) is a cross-platform tool for building Shopify Themes.
 Theme Kit uses a yaml config file that you can create with Shopify CLI.

 #### Install Theme Kit `$ shopify-cli kit install`
 Installes Shopify Theme Kit in your system.
 No need to use this if you won't be using Theme Kit or you already have it installed.